Sensente/sensente/README.md

 Bonjour!

-- 💬 I'm an M.Sci student at Nanjing University.
+- 💬 I'm a Ph.D. student at University of Washington.
+Previously, I earned master's degree from Nanjing University.

 - 🔭 My research interest is device-free and wireless sensing.
 I also do some fun things about LLM.